Make it your 'Happy Place'!

-Or maybe it's that bag of Dove Dark Chocolate hidden in your sewing machine cabinet drawer.
+Or maybe it's that bag of Dove Dark Chocolate hidden in the back of a drawer.
+(I'll never tell!)

 It all depends on what works for YOU!

-For the purposes of free motion machine quilting, you'll need the following equipment for your quilting workspace or studio:
+For the purposes of free motion machine quilting (FMQ), you'll need the following equipment for your quilting workspace or studio.

-Use a plexiglass extension table like the Sew Steady, a portable sewing machine table like the Sew Ezi or a full size sewing table such as one from Tracey's Tables.
+Use a plexiglass extension table like the Sew Steady, a portable table like the Sew Ezi or a full size sewing cabinet such as one from Tracey's Tables.